Why is managed broadband a cost-effective addition to your service offering?

 It’s simple to set up, cost-neutral, and makes properties more desirable to prospective tenants and guests.
 Still not convinced that managed broadband is a cost-effective addition to your portfolio?
 Perhaps when you’ve heard about the network sharing capabilities some providers offer, you’ll think otherwise.

 Some commercial-grade Wi-Fi services allow the sharing of networks across several recognised properties.
-So, if you manage multiple residences within a given area they can be grouped together on a secure, shared connection.
+Therefore, if you manage multiple residences within a given area they can be grouped together on a secure, shared connection.
 This means you’ll only have one broadband setup to manage and one bill to pay for all those properties.

 Opportunities to earn